yixuan-feng/API-Wrapper/README.md

 ```

 ## Future / Upcoming Work
-* Support for Restful APIs with authentication keys or tokens
 * Generation of dataframes from complex Json responses that include multiple nested layers.
 * Uploading the package on PYPI